Killerpies/DevSetup/README.md

     - Do not touch anything.
 It will run for a while and then shut off.
 - Run `run.bat`
     - An Ubuntu VirtualBox GUI should appear
+    - Your resolution will not be correct the first time launching.
+        - Login to the GUI right click desktop
+            - Display settings
+            - Set resolution
+            - Apply
 - Username: vagrant
 - Password: vagrant